vtu25913/Network-port-Scanner/README.md

 [+] 22 (SSH)
 ➡ OpenSSH 7.6p1 Ubuntu
 🧠 How It Works
-Uses TCP connect_ex() to check if ports are open
+Uses TCP connect_ex() to check open ports
-Runs scans concurrently using a ThreadPoolExecutor Uses a queue system to safely update the GUI
+Runs scans concurrently using ThreadPoolExecutor Communicates results via a thread-safe queue
+Updates GUI dynamically with progress
-Attempts to grab banners from open ports
+Attempts banner grabbing from open sockets
-Tracks progress and updates UI dynamically
 ⚠️ Disclaimer

-This tool is intended for educational and authorized testing purposes only.
+🚨 This tool is for educational and authorized use only

-Do NOT scan networks or systems without permission.
+Do NOT scan systems without permission

-Unauthorized scanning may be illegal.
+Unauthorized scanning may be illegal

-🔮 Future Improvements
+🔮 Roadmap / Future Improvements
-🔐 OS detection (fingerprinting)
+🔐 OS fingerprinting
-📡 UDP scanning support
+📡 UDP scanning
 📁 Export to CSV/JSON
-🌍 Network-wide scanning
+🌍 Multi-host scanning
-🎨 Enhanced UI/UX
+🎨 UI enhancements
+🤝 Contributing

+Contributions are welcome!

+Fork the repo
+Create a new branch
+Commit your changes
+Open a Pull Request